-QCD can be studied at lepton, lepton-hadron, and hadron collider.
-Traditionally, hadron colliders such as the Large Hadron Collider (LHC) has been described as QCD machine, because both initial state and final state at hadron colliders are intimately connected to QCD.
-However, the strong-interaction nature of initial state also adds additional complications to the description of hard scattering, including the need for the detailed knowledge of Parton Distribution Functions (PDFs), as well as removal/subtraction of the effects from multiple scattering or underlying events.
-These complications are absent at lepton collider, making it an ideal environment for studying QCD at highest precision.
-In the past lepton collider has played important role in the study of QCD, from the direct observation of gluon jet to the precise extraction of α_s from collider experiment.
-Compared with LEP, the largest e^+e^- collider ever built, CEPC has substantial improvement in statistics and systematics, therefore allow QCD study at unprecedented precision.
-The increase in collision energy will also allow exploration of QCD phenomena at previously unaccessible territory at lepton collider.
-Besides those well-known problems from the LEP era, many new directions on QCD and jet have been opened since the LHC era due increasing attention in the study of structure of jet, either as a way to disentangle new physics from QCD background, or as a probe of QCD dynamics.
-CEPC will be an ideal machine to address many of these questions at high precision, due to the absent of complications from multiple scattering and underlying events.
+moval/subtraction of the effects from multiple scattering or underlying events.
+These complications are absent at a lepton collider, making it an ideal environment for studying QCD at the highest precision.
+In the past lepton colliders have played an important role in the study of QCD, from the direct observation of gluon jets to the precise extraction of α_s .
+Compared with LEP, the largest e^+e^- collider ever built, CEPC has substantial improvement in statistics and systematics, therefore allowing QCD to be studied at unprecedented precision.
+The increase in collision energy will also allow for the exploration of QCD phenomena at previously unaccessible territory at a lepton collider.
+Besides those well-known problems from the LEP era, many new directions in QCD and jet physics have been opened since the LHC era due increasing attention to the study of jet structure, either as a way to disentangle new physics from QCD backgrounds, or as a probe of QCD dynamics.
+CEPC will be an ideal machine to address many of these questions at high precision, due to the absence of complications from multiple scattering and underlying events.

-Combined with the remarkable progress in QCD theory, ranging from new methods for efficient calculation of cross section, to development of effective field theory for collider process, to new ideas for simulating scattering processes on Lattice, it is expected that CEPC will marks a new chapter in QCD reserach.
+Combined with the remarkable progress in QCD theory, ranging from new methods for efficient calculation of cross sections, to the development of effective field theory for collider processes, to new ideas for simulating scattering processes on the lattice, it is expected that CEPC will mark a new chapter in QCD research.